 - The Tribunal will advise you, and any other party to the complaint, in writing of its determination and the reasons for the determination.
 The Tribunal aims to issue the determination within 8 weeks of the date of the review meeting.

 Do I need to attend the review meeting?

-No. The review meeting is normally conducted on the basis of the papers on the Tribunal's file.
-If you ask to give oral evidence, in exceptional circumstances, the Tribunal may approve the request.
+No. The review meeting is conducted on the basis of the papers on the Tribunal's file.
+If you wish to give oral evidence, you must apply to the Tribunal.
+In exceptional circumstances, the Tribunal may approve the request.

 What information is provided to parties?

-A bundle of documents is enclosed with the Notice of Review Meeting to make sure that each party is provided with all the information the other parties have provided to the Tribunal.
-This ensures that the Tribunal makes its decision using information that all parties have seen and all parties have had an opportunity to comment on.
+Copies of the documents on file are enclosed with the Notice of review meeting to make sure that each party is provided with all the information the other parties have provided to the Tribunal.
+This ensures that the Tribunal makes its decision using information that all parties have seen and that all parties have had an opportunity to comment on and respond to.

 These documents include:

 - copies of the material provided to the Tribunal by the other parties to the complaint